g-romio/visual-robot-distance-estimation/README.md

 </p>

 <p align="center">
 <i>Overview of the Fetch environment.
-The regression target is the 3D Euclidean distance between the robot end-effector and the manipulated object.</i>
+The regression target is the 3D Euclidean distance between the robot end-effector and the target object.</i>
 </p>

 ## Pipeline